Contents

 You don’t need a strap, but it’s more comfortable, and I suggest you use one (ha!).

-The strap that came with the camera was suitable, but I thought I’d dress up my camera a bit with something more in my style.
+The strap that came with the camera was suitable, but I thought I’d dress it up a bit with something more in my style.

-It’s fitted with Peak Design Anchor Links, which prove handy when I want to remove the strap without removing it from the camera strap lug rings.
+It’s fitted with Peak Design Anchor Links, which come in handy when I want to remove the strap without removing it from the camera’s strap lug rings.

-They get in the way a bit when shooting in portrait orientation, but I can accept that.
+When shooting in portrait orientation, they get in the way a bit, but I can accept that.

 5 | Cleaning Cloth